How to Fix “Adobe Fill & Sign Not Working”?

 Uninstall Adobe Acrobat on Windows

-1. If the issue persists, uninstall Adobe Acrobat by using the official AcroCleaner tool.
+1. If issues persist, uninstall Adobe Acrobat using the official AcroCleaner tool.

 Download Adobe AcroCleaner